 U.S. clinical experience is required.
 We prefer a minimum of 2 months of U.S. clinical experience.
 Ideally, some of this experience should be as an externship or clerkship at a teaching hospital.

 Does your program interview residents with a failure on a USMLE step exam?
 Do you have a cut-off score?

 At Mercy, we evaluate each applicant as an individual.
 Applicants with a single failure of a step exam but an otherwise exemplary application are encouraged to apply.
-Although most applicants have USMLE scores > 210, applicants with lower scores but an outstanding qualifications in other areas are encouraged to apply.
+Although most applicants have USMLE scores > 210 or COMLEX > 400, applicants with lower scores but an outstanding qualifications in other areas are encouraged to apply.

 Must I wait until all documents are available before submitting my application to your program through ERAS?

 Applications often arrive from ERAS incomplete, but the Committee waits until applications are complete before reviewing them.

 How long should I expect to wait to hear back after submitting my applications?

 Although applications are reviewed on a rolling basis, we review each of the 4,000–5,000 applications received annually on an individual basis.
 As one can imagine this takes time.
 DO NOT EXPECT an immediate response after submitting you application.
 It may not be reviewed until a later date, or it may be reviewed and held for a second consideration should we have additional interview dates become available due to cancellations by scheduled applicants.

 I didn’t hear anything from you.
 Can I call or email to check on my applications status?

 We review all applications sent through ERAS.
 Applicants invited to interview will receive an email through ERAS.
 Unfortunately, due to the numbers of applications sent we are not able to send updates for all applicants, nor are we able to verify status of individual applications via email or telephone.